 Find out everything you need to know about First Internet Bank’s complete suite of mortgage services.

 First Internet Bank of Indiana can originate mortgages throughout all 50 states.
-While the lender does encourage keeping your credit score as high as possible in order to qualify for the best rates available, they do cater to borrowers with less than perfect credit.
+While the lender does encourage keeping your credit score as high as possible to qualify for the best rates available, they do also cater to borrowers with less than perfect credit.
 This is particularly true of their government-backed mortgages, including FHA and VA loans.

 As part of the First Internet Bank application, you’ll need to provide documentation for the source of your down payment.

 Common sources include savings accounts, work bonuses, tax refunds, or even family gifts.
 You’ll need to provide the appropriate proof of funds, such as bank statement copies, tax return copies, or a gift letter.

 Another option is to use a secured loan against a 401(k) or other retirement account.
 Of course, you should make sure you have an alternate, healthy retirement plan in place before you borrow funds for your down payment.

 Types of Home Loans Available from First Internet Bank

 You can find plenty of different home loan programs to choose from with First Internet Bank.
 First, consider whether you prefer a fixed-rate or adjustable-rate mortgage.
 If you plan on living in your home for a long time, you’ll probably want a fixed rate, especially since rates are still at near-historic lows.

 You can pick a fixed-rate mortgage with a loan term lasting 10, 15, 20, 25, or 30 years.
 The shorter the loan term you choose, the lower your interest rate will be.
 But you’ll also be paying higher monthly payments since the price of your home is spread out over a much shorter period.